Home Advantage

 According to the Committee on Climate Change, 32% of the emission reductions needed between now and 2035 to meet net zero are down to the choices made by households, and the rest involves them in some way.
 Yet net zero is often little known or politicised.

 Enter: Home Advantage.
-We’re bringing together a coalition of businesses, including B&Q, Barratt Developments PLC, Starbucks UK, TSB, Unilever UK and VMO2 and a cohort of over 150 households to develop a blueprint for supporting households to take climate action.
+We’re bringing together a coalition of businesses, including B&Q, Barratt Redrow PLC, Starbucks UK, TSB, Unilever UK and VMO2 and a cohort of over 150 households to develop a blueprint for supporting households to take climate action.
 We’ll provide them with trusted advice and inspiration to help them be able to make changes at home, know it's making a difference, and get their say on what kind of support would help them go further.

 Big changes are needed